metarhia/swayer/README.md

-# MetaComponents - schema based frontend framework 🧱
+# Metacomponents - schema based frontend framework 🧱

 ## Play with [examples](https://github.com/metarhia/metacomponents/tree/main/examples) to see how it works